-It half surprised me when I learned that some states have laws on the books criminalizing adultery, though in the wake of the landmark case Lawrence et al. v.
-Texas, 539 US 558 (2003), these laws are not really enforceable any longer, as are laws criminalizing fornication.
+It half surprised me when I learned that some states2 have laws on the books criminalizing adultery, though in the wake of the landmark case Lawrence et al. v.
+Texas, 539 US 558 (2003), these laws are not really enforceable any longer, as are laws criminalizing fornication3.

 And then there are laws banning pornography and other "obscene" materials.
 Oh dear God.
 Oh wait, it’s typically in his name that stuff that is considered "obscene" should be banned.
 That’s why the novel Fanny Hill was "banned" in the United States until 1960 (it was originally published in 1749).
 To quote Larry Flynt, "If the human body is obscene, complain to the manufacturer".